TheovanKraay/spring-chatgpt-cassandra-mi/README.md

    mvn clean package
    ```

-4. The following command will read and process your own private text documents, create a Cosmos DB Mongo vCore collection with vector index, and load the processed documents into it:
+4. The following command will read and process your own private text documents, create a Cassandra 5.0 keyspace and table with vector index, and load the processed documents into it:

    ```shell
       java -jar spring-chatgpt-sample-cli/target/spring-chatgpt-sample-cli-0.0.1-SNAPSHOT.jar --from=C:/<path you your private text docs>

    ```
-   > Note: if you don't run the above to process your own documents, at first startup the application will read a pre-provided and pre-processed `vector-store.json` file in `private-data` folder, and load those documents into Cosmos DB instead.
+   > Note: if you don't run the above to process your own documents, at first startup the application will read a pre-provided and pre-processed `vector-store.json` file in `private-data` folder, and load those documents into Cassandra instead.

 5. Run the following command to build and run the application: